yudduy/dia-voice/README.md

 We solve the complexity of setting up and running the model by offering:

 *   An **OpenAI-compatible API endpoint**, allowing you to use Dia TTS with tools expecting OpenAI's API structure.
 *   A **modern Web UI** for easy experimentation, preset loading, reference audio management, and generation parameter tuning.
+The interface design draws inspiration from **[Lex-au's Orpheus-FastAPI project](https://github.com/Lex-au/Orpheus-FastAPI)**, adapting its intuitive layout and user experience for Dia TTS.
 *   Support for both original `.pth` weights and modern, secure **[SafeTensors](https://github.com/huggingface/safetensors)**, defaulting to a **BF16 SafeTensors** version which uses roughly half the VRAM and offers improved speed.
 *   Automatic **GPU (CUDA) acceleration** detection with fallback to CPU.
 *   Simple configuration via an `.env` file.